multitudes/42-miniRT/README.md

 The viewport size doesnt matter unless you want to use the focal length to calculate the depth of field and what will be in focus.
 The viewport can be very close to the eyw and so very small, still we will send a ray per pixel out and going through the viewport.

-## right hand vs left hand coordinate system
+## Right hand vs left hand coordinate system
 In a right-handed coordinate system, the x-axis points to the right, the y-axis points up, and the z-axis points out of the screen towards the viewer.
 The book and tutorials raytracing in one weekend and the next week use a right-handed coordinate system while the raytracer challenge uses a left-handed coordinate system.
 As does pixar for instance.
 There is no right or wrong. it is just a convention.
 We will use the right-handed coordinate system in this project.

 On your right hand, the thumb is the x-axis, the index is the y-axis and the middle finger is the z-axis pointing to you.
 This is the right-handed coordinate system.

-## what are radians
+## What are radians
 One radian is the angle subtended at the center of a circle by an arc that is equal in length to the radius of the circle.
 So a full circle is $2π$ radians.
 $$
 radians(deg) = deg/180 * \pi
 $$